CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph: EXPERIMENT

 We qualitatively evaluate our system on diverse scenes, as shown in Figure~\ref{fig:all_exp_p1} and Figure~\ref{fig:all_exp_p2}.
 We would like to highlight the following aspects of our system's capabilities:

-\textbf{Diverse Object Categories.} Our system operates in scenarios containing various types of objects, such as articulated objects, deformable objects, and rigid objects, demonstrating its generalization capabilities across different object types.
+\textbf{Diverse Object Categories.} Our system operates in scenarios containing various types of objects, such as articulated objects, deformable objects, and rigid objects, demonstrating its generalization capabilities across different object instances.

 \textbf{Various Object Relations.} Our system encodes five types of object relations commonly observed in the real world, including \texttt{behind}, \texttt{of}, \texttt{inside}, \texttt{on}, and \texttt{under}.
 For instance, the robot understands that there is unknown space behind the chair, requiring it to push the chair away to reveal the space behind, as shown in Figure~\ref{fig:all_exp_p1}.